Prizes

 A proud tradition of prize giving since 1862

 The Society is always looking for ways to help further the work of today’s scientists and it awards a number of prizes for new publications, inventions, investigations or discoveries in the fields of mathematics, physics and the natural sciences.
-Awards given are the Sir Isaac Newton Bursary, the William Bate Hardy Prize and the William Hopkins Prize.
+Awards given are the William Bate Hardy Prize and the William Hopkins Prize.

 The William Hopkins Prize - founded in 1862 in memory of William Hopkins (1793-1866)